 Option to make your own travel arrangements to Edinburgh - Save £30 per person

-If you would like to make your own travel arrangements to Edinburgh but still join this tour, we offer a £30 per adult or child reduction for not taking the train that is otherwise included in this package.
+If you would like to make your own travel arrangements to Edinburgh but still join this tour, we offer a £30 per adult or child reduction.
 If you would like to take up this option, please enter notravel in the promotion code box, after you have entered your name(s).

 Our tours to Scotland include:

 Standard Tour Price (no upgrades selected)

 - A two hour professionally guided tour of Edinburgh

 - Traditional Scottish Guest house/hotel accommodation in central Edinburgh with breakfast